ekhmoi/what-appears/_chapters/04-working-with-difficulty/06-honesty-protocol-inside-first-outside-eventually.md

-## DRAFT - Protocols: Honesty, Humility, and How Ego Gets Generated
+## [D:08.12.2025] Protocols: Honesty, Humility, and How Ego Gets Generated

 By now we’ve got: